Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Related Work

-None of these methods explicitly model patterns that are due to how the \emph{arrow of time} influences time-respecting paths in temporal graphs.
+None of these methods explicitly model how the \emph{arrow of time} influences time-respecting paths.
 A number of works in network science investigated this aspect in temporal graphs \citep{holme2015modern}.
-Several works~\cite{lentz2013unfolding,Pfitzner2013_prl,OettershagenKMM20,OettershagenM22,badie2022directed} consider how correlations in the temporal ordering of edges influence connected components, epidemic spreading, and percolation in temporal graphs.
-Rosvall et al.~\cite{rosvall2014memory} study how the temporal ordering of nodes along time-respecting flows in temporal graphs influence spreading processes, node centralities and cluster patterns.
-Scholtes et al.~\cite{Scholtes2014_natcomm} use a higher-order Laplacian to analytically predict how the temporal ordering of edges speeds up or slows down diffusion in temporal graphs.
-Building on this idea, Scholtes~\cite{Scholtes2017} use multiple higher-order De Bruijn graphs to model time-respecting paths in temporal graphs.
-Applying this idea to deep learning, Qarkaxhija et al.~\cite{qarkaxhija2022bruijn} generalize neural message passing to higher-order De Bruijn graphs, obtaining a TGNN that models how the arrow of time influences time-respecting paths.
-Oettershagen et al.~\cite{OettershagenKMM20} suggest a transformation into a static line-graph for which they propose a graph kernel based on the Weisfeiler-Leman algorithm to classify dissemination processes in networks.
-We study the connections of this model to our work in~\Cref{sec:isomorphism}.
+Several works~\citep{lentz2013unfolding,Pfitzner2013_prl,OettershagenKMM20,OettershagenM22,badie2022directed} consider how correlations in the temporal ordering of edges influence connected components, epidemic spreading, and percolation in temporal graphs. ~\citet{rosvall2014memory} study how the temporal ordering of nodes along time-respecting flows influence spreading processes, node centralities and cluster patterns. ~\citet{Scholtes2014_natcomm} use a higher-order Laplacian to analytically predict how the temporal ordering of edges speeds up or slows down diffusion.
+Building on this idea, ~\citet{Scholtes2017} use higher-order De Bruijn graphs to model time-respecting paths in temporal graphs. \citet{qarkaxhija2022bruijn} generalize neural message passing to higher-order De Bruijn graphs, obtaining a TGNN that models how the arrow of time influences time-respecting paths. ~\citet{OettershagenKMM20} suggest a transformation into a static line-graph for which they propose a graph kernel based on the Weisfeiler-Leman algorithm to classify dissemination processes in networks.
+In~\Cref{sec:isomorphism} we study the connections to our work.